lucoalove/TextgameSyntax/README.md

 Choices can contain the keys `prompt`, `action`, `prompt_condition`, and `action_condition` to determine how they display and their behaviour.
 - `prompt` The text the choice will display with.
 - `action` Code that runs if the choice is selected.
-Actions can do more than one thing - manipulate the scene (`append_scene` and `set_scene`), modify variables, evaluate conditions, etc.
+Actions can do more than one thing - manipulate the scene (`append_scene`, `set_scene`, and `reload_scene`), modify variables, evaluate conditions, etc.
 - `prompt_condition` A boolean statement - the choice will only appear if it evaluates to true, otherwise, the choice will not appear.
 - `action_condition` A boolean statement - the choice will only be selectable if it evaluates to true, otherwise, the choice will be grayed out.

+What hasn't been planned is dynamic scene content (i.e. having the same layout for 10 different random encounters).

+## Functional code

+The stuff inside `action` and stuff